tk3369/SASLib.jl/README.md

 julia> SASLib.close(handler)
 ```

 Note that there is no facility at the moment to jump and read a subset of rows.
-Currently, SASLib always read from the beginning.
+SASLib always read from the beginning.

 ### String Column Constructor